 - Wear shoes or boots that provide good ankle support.

 - Check the current weather forecast and be prepared for quickly changing conditions.

-Dogs are allowed in campgrounds, picnic areas, parking areas, and along roads, but must be kept on a leash at all times.
-The leash must not exceed 6 feet in length.
+Dogs are allowed in campgrounds, picnic areas, parking areas and along roads, but must be kept on a leash at all times.
+The leash must not exceed 6 ft. in length.
 Pets are only allowed on two short walking paths--the Gatlinburg Trail and the Oconaluftee River Trail.
 Pets are not allowed on any other park trails.
 Pets should not be left unattended in vehicles or RVs.